aspose-slides/Aspose.Slides-Documentation/php/java/developer-guide/presentation-design/presentation-theme/_index.md

 type: docs
 weight: 10
 url: /java/presentation-theme/
-keywords: "Theme, PowerPoint theme, PowerPoint presentation, Java, Aspose.Slides for Java"
+keywords: "Theme, PowerPoint theme, PowerPoint presentation, Java, Aspose.Slides for PHP via Java"
 description: "PowerPoint presentation theme in Java"
 ---

 A presentation theme defines the properties of design elements.
 When you select a presentation theme, you are essentially choosing a specific set of visual elements and their properties.

-In PowerPoint, a theme comprises colors, [fonts](/slides/java/powerpoint-fonts/), [background styles](/slides/java/presentation-background/), and effects.
+In PowerPoint, a theme comprises colors, [fonts](/slides/php-java/powerpoint-fonts/), [background styles](/slides/php-java/presentation-background/), and effects.

 ![theme-constituents](theme-constituents.png)

 ## **Change Theme Color**

 A PowerPoint theme uses a specific set of colors for different elements on a slide.
 If you don't like the colors, you change them colors by applying new colors for the theme.
-To allow you select a new theme color, Aspose.Slides provides values under the [SchemeColor](https://reference.aspose.com/slides/java/com.aspose.slides/SchemeColor) enumeration.
+To allow you select a new theme color, Aspose.Slides provides values under the [SchemeColor](https://reference.aspose.com/slides/php-java/com.aspose.slides/SchemeColor) enumeration.

 This Java code shows you how to change the accent color for a theme: